VilnaCRM-Org/website-infrastructure/README.md

 - `make terraspace-all-validate`
 - `make terraspace-all-up`

-After you deployed infrastructure you can trigger CI/CD for website setup by running such command.
+After you deployed you can create the website infrastructure itself using.
 - `terraspace all up`

 ## Using make